What is World Tuberculosis Day?

 World Tuberculosis Day is held annually on 24 of March to raise awareness and educate the public about the global impact of tuberculosis (TB).
 TB causes devastating health, social and economic consequences around the world, especially in countries like Papua New Guinea.

 Haven’t heard of World Tuberculosis Day?
-Here’s our guide to what World Tuberculosis Day is all about, and how you can educate yourself and help raise awareness about this life-threatening infectious disease.
+Here’s our guide to what World TB Day is all about, and how you can educate yourself and help raise awareness about this life-threatening infectious disease.

 Why do we celebrate World Tuberculosis Day?

 March 24 is the anniversary of the day scientist Dr Robert Koch, discovered the cause of TB, the TB bacillus in 1882.
 This discovery was groundbreaking and led to the diagnosis and successful treatment of the disease.

 A century later, the United Nations declared that this date would be commemorated as World Tuberculosis Day, to raise awareness and educate the public about the impact of tuberculosis.